CarolynSM/git-collab-csm-brovak/README.md

 ### Task 5: Brian - You should both create a new HTML file.
 Link to it from index.html

 ### Task 6: Carolyn - You should create an array of numbers in a Javascript file, if there isn't one.
 Write a function that generates a sum.

+### Task 7: Brian - You should edit an HTML file.
+Add a recipe that you like using lists.